 The position of the new baffle plate in your wood stove is critical to its performance.

-It should sit at the top of the firebox, just below the flue, and be installed according to the manufacturer’s instructions.
+The baffle should be positioned at the top of the firebox, right below the flue, and it should be installed in accordance with the instructions provided by the manufacturer.

 The position can affect how the stove burns and its efficiency, so it’s essential to get it right.